stiang/recli/README.md

 REPL mode:
-    If the ReQL expression is omitted, recli will enter REPL mode, which is a CLI where you can execute ReQL statements.
+    If the ReQL expression is omitted, recli will enter REPL mode, which is a CLI where you can evaluate ReQL expressions.

 REQL EXPRESSION:
     A ReQL expression is anything that works in RethinkDB's Data